alienmind/phronex/README.md

 - [x] ..
 Fixed Roles tab since the big refactor
 - [x] ..
 Fixed Expense Categories (... you know the drill)
 - [x] ..
 Select box does not preselect to 6 projects (visually) and it loses its focus.
+- [x] ..
+Adding a new expense does not work
+- [x] ..
+Adding a new resource to a project does not work
+- [x] ..
+Adding a new category does not work
+- [x] ..
+Creating a expense and assign it to the new category creates an exception
+- [x] ..
+Deleting an expense does not work
+- [x] ..
+Deleting a new category does not work
 - [ ] ..
-Adding a new resource to the project does not keep the category (it is set as Unknown)
+Adding a new resource to the project does not keep the category (it is set as Unknown) - F5 to workaround
 - [ ] ..
-Editing the category over the list works but UI is not refreshed, needs a F5 as a workaround
+Editing the category over the expense list does not work
 - [ ] ..
-Also editing the category in the project details form should update the budget but it does not
-- [ ] ..
 When reassigning a resource to a project (changing the person), it works but there's a secondary toast with an unexpected error message.
 Needs to be investigated.
 - [ ] ..
 Destroy buttons have lost their red style.
 There's some CSS mix-up
 - [ ] ..
 If editing a budget through the chart, the slider does not get updated
 - [ ] ..
 Editing the category in the Project Expenses table does not update.
-- [ ] ..
-Creating a expense does not reflect on the Category (needs an F5)
-- [ ] ..
-Adding a new resource to a project does not work
-- [ ] ..
-Adding a new category and then creating a expense to that category creates an exception

 - [ ] ..
 Free search in the Roles table does not work
 - [ ] ..
 Reset demo data shows the iframe at a wrong size